carlfrank/osint_ioc_collector_starter/src/README.md

 # IOC Collector – OSINT Project

+## 📂 Output Files Notice

+The `output/` directory is intentionally excluded from version control.
+Generated artifacts such as CSVs, JSONs, and PNG charts are **not stored in the repository**.
+To see results, you must run the provided scripts locally.

+Each week’s section in this README includes the commands needed to reproduce the outputs.

 ## Week 1 – Initial Setup & Collection

 During the first week, I set up and executed the IOC Collector.